Tony Bennett: "Scotland was my favourite place to play"

 Asked by Virtue how he managed to look so good for his age, Bennett replied: "I take care of myself, you know.
 I play a lot of tennis, eat the right foods, I like doing that.
 Between music and art I have so much to learn yet that I want to stay in good health and try to improve myself as much as possible".

-Asked about his remarkable and seemingly effortless rehabilitation, Bennett said: ''The public has been so good to me.
+On the subject of his remarkable and seemingly effortless rehabilitation, Bennett acknowledged: ''The public has been so good to me.
 The backstage scenes were sometimes tough because it comes to money and greed, and you meet some hooligans.
 But the public has always supported me and always cheered for me no matter what happens, and I just try and give that much back to them.''

 Tony Bennett, Royal Concert Hall, Glasgow